fermenreq/Ansible/README.md

-# Decription

-This is a brief guide in order to install and deploy: Apache & Postgresql using Ansible
+# Install and deploy your APP using Ansible

 # Project folder: